PSN Wipeout HD PS3

 Tip

 If racing games are your passion, stick with it and become the best you can.
-Unlike some games like poker or roulette, racing games are not based on chance, but skill.
+Unlike some games like poker.
+Play casino games here, or alternativley some of the other offerings.
 Be the best you can be!

 Under the hood Wipeout also offers a distinctive racing style.
 The vehicles hover around the track and have to be surfed more than driven to obtain the optimum line.
 Air brakes enable the player to hang the back of their craft out around corners for extra traction.
 Finally, you also have to manage the vertical pitch - particularly over jumps - to ensure you offer as much of the flat underside of your craft to the track surface.